NYU Tandon Podcast

 "The Future Of"

-Based out of New York University's Tandon School of Engineering, "The Future Of" looks at emerging technological innovation and research via interviews with NYU Tandon faculty and students.
+Based out of New York University's Tandon School of Engineering, "The Future Of" is a student-produced podcast that looks at emerging technological innovation and research via interviews with NYU Tandon faculty and students.

 The Future of Transportation: Hyperloop!